oreporan/wePlayMin/README.md

 *example*: <HOST URL>/wePlay/v1/leagues/addAdmin/123554

 # -- Game Endpoint - TODO --
-All game related requests, a game is always part of a league, and it generated on request (if frequency in the league is -1), or generated automatically if the frequency is weekly/monthly *path* : <HOST URL>/wePlay/v1/games/
+All game related requests, a game is always part of a league, that is why a league must always have a league-id header appended to every request.
+*path* : <HOST URL>/wePlay/v1/games/